 Constitutional carry became a legal right in Kansas on July 1, 2015.
 This allows individuals 21 and older to carry concealed firearms regardless of whether they have obtained a license to carry.
+However, the passage of HB 2058 has lowered the minimum age to obtain a permit to 18.
 Kansas is also a “shall issue” state, meaning you will get a license upon proper application, unless you have a legal disqualification.
 While constitutional carry is an important right, there are still substantive reasons for Kansas residents to obtain a Kansas Concealed Carry Handgun License (“CCHL”).

 First, there are currently 39 states that recognize reciprocity with a Kansas CCHL.
 This is especially important when you take trips to or through other states.
 If you are depending upon constitutional carry, you will be relegated to following federal regulations that are not nearly as accommodating as reciprocal recognition.

 Second, if you ever need to defend yourself in court from an allegation that you were an aggressor, your attorney will be able to explain to the jury that as a law-abiding citizen, you went the extra mile in obtaining your CCHL because you wanted to be better trained, better educated, and safer by having gone through the licensing process.

 Third, once a license is issued, it becomes problematic to revoke it.
 There is an entire set of administrative regulations in place that must be followed to revoke your license.
 Going through that process with thousands of licensees is a daunting task and one that will not be undertaken lightly.